Chubek/chubek/README.md

 Good day to y'all.
 Name's Chubak.
 I study SWE/Compsci at this li'l _boutique college_ near our home.
 Before I started college, I was already baked with all the knowledge of computing and computational arts.
 This 'webhole' (a term stolen, by yours truly, right now, as we speak, from [c9x.me](https://c9x.me)) contains select portion of my work.
 Make sure to leave a star on your way out!

 I'm currently engaged in construction of a program called Guillmet.
 It's an S-Expression based, Scheme-like language.
-Basically __Yet another Lisp??__ -- by the by, I am available for hire bee tee dubs.
+Basically __Yet another Lisp??__ -- by the by, I am available for hire.
+You should hire me not because I have read both of Sato's papers on S-Expressions, rather, because I'm out of moola.
+Stacks of cash ain't smashing, so to speak.

 ## Notable Work, Categorized by Language